lino-framework/book/docs/admin/getlino.rst

 You can also instruct getlino to not ask any question::

-   $ sudo getlino.py configure --batch
+   $ sudo getlino configure --batch

 You should use the :option:`--batch` option only when you really know that you want it (e.g. in a Dockerfile).